Loading...

 Ear Protection

 Your ears are also an essential body part that needs appropriate protection.
 In working environments where you are likely to be surrounded by loud machinery and other noises, ear protection is critical.
-PPE for ears includes measures such as: Like any PPE, your hearing protection specifications must match the situation to ensure that the protection provided is not rendered redundant.
-That being said, it's also vital that hearing protection doesn't hinder communication, as this can be equally dangerous.
+PPE for ears includes measures such as:- Ear defenders (including helmet-mounted)

 Risks of improper ear protection: